About

 The Holy Trinity

-We believe in the Holy Trinity, one God in three people: Father, Son, and Holy Spirit.
+We believe in the Holy Trinity, one God in three persons: Father, Son, and Holy Spirit.
 This mystery of our faith reveals how close we are to God, and invites us into a deep relationship with God and with one another.

 Sacraments